BilalALBENNI/IAMZ-U5-Assignment/report.md

 hmmsearch test.hmm uniprot_Atha.fasta > hmm_report.txt
 ```

+The resulting HMM model had a length of 670 consensus positions (mlen) derived from an alignment of 1,361 columns (alen).
+It showed a relative entropy of 1.43 and an information content of 0.590 bits per position, providing a strong structural signature for the ARF family.

 ### EX7: We identifies structural homologs in the PDB using HHpred we server.
 We found high-probability matches to ARD DNA-binding domains.